TP-Link VIGI Cameras Ultimate Guide Part 1 - NVR IPCAMERA SECURITY

 What is DORI?

 DORI, standing for Detection, Observation, Recognition, and Identification, is a reference standard tailored for cameras, based on the IEC EN62676-4:2015 international standard, to assess their visual range.
-This measurement method is typically expressed in PPM (Pixels per Meter), defining the count of pixels within a one-meter width at a designated distance from the .
+This measurement method is typically expressed in PPM (Pixels per Meter), defining the count of pixels within a one-meter width at a designated distance from the camera.
 By employing these PPM values, cameras can be objectively evaluated based on their sensor/lens combination, enabling an unbiased comparison of each camera’s long-distance magnification capability and verifying its ability to meet customer performance requirements.

 The DORI standard encompasses four distinct levels: Detection, Observation, Recognition, and Identification.